acidlabsStudios/EmployeeHandbook/README.md

 This is our _living_ guide to working at acidlabs.
 In here, you'll find all sorts of things to guide the way we work, your careers, projects, perks and conditions, and so on.
 There's also a decent serving of our history.

 This handbook also grants us an opportunity to identify who we are as a company.
 What do we stand for?
 How should we work?
 Writing these things down into this handbook makes them tangible and, most importantly, editable.
-Ensuring acidlabs iteself our best product is a guiding principle, but we can’t make better what we haven’t described.
-Whatever version of this  you’re reading, it’s definitely not the last.
-Please do help keep it up to date!
+Ensuring acidlabs itself is our best product is a guiding principle, but we can’t make better what we haven’t described.
+Whatever version of this handbook you’re reading, it’s definitely not the last.
+Please help keep it up to date!
 If you have suggested changes, you can lodge them as Issues against a given document, or just make the change after you've talked it out with colleagues.
+Call out things that don't match what we do with what we say.

+Take advantage of being a newbie (if you are) and point out anything that's odd, isn't working, or broken.
 At some point early in your time here, you'll be given write access to the repo so you can make your own changes.

 ### Contents